rl-institut/WAM/doc/getting_started.rst

 Configuration file
 ^^^^^^^^^^^^^^^^^^

 Configuration file from path given by *CONFIG_PATH* is loaded within *settings.py*.
-The file is read in by pythons configobj_ package.
+The file is read in using python's configobj_ package.
 The file should contain a *[DATABASE]* section with at least one default database connection, which will be used as django's database:

 .. code:: text